ayennac/proj-chores/README.md

 # ChoreBuddy

-#ChoreBuddy

 ChoreBuddy is a web app that uses the principles of body doubling and community to help users finish their chores.
 A way that I kept sane and on top of my chores during the pandemic was to do it with my friends over Zoom.
 If they weren’t around, I would put on a random youtube video of someone doing chores and I’d just do it with them.

-#Features
+## Features
 To watch a demo of the app, [![watch this youtube video](https://img.youtube.com/vi/3MLRlw7La2M/default.jpg)](https://youtu.be/3MLRlw7La2M).
 A user has two main functions on ChoreBuddy which are to either watch videos or to submit a video doing chores to the public video repository.
 An admin user has the ability to delete and moderate videos sent into the public video repository.

-#Tech Stack
+## Tech Stack

-Python
+- Python
-Flask
+- Flask
-Jinja
+- Jinja
-PostgreSQL
+- PostgreSQL
-SQL Alchemy
+- SQL Alchemy

-JavaScript
+- JavaScript
-HTML
+- HTML
-CSS
+- CSS
-Bootstrap
+- Bootstrap

-#APIs Used
+## APIs Used
 Cloudinary API

-#Installation
+## Installation
 To run ChoreBudy on your own machine:

 Fork this repo: